-What is absenteeism?
-Absenteeism is defined as a pattern of missing work in which an employee is habitually and frequently absent from work.
-Absenteeism does not include excused absences, where an employer has actually granted an employee permission to miss work.
+Absenteeism does not include excused absences, when an employer has granted an employee permission to miss work.

+Absenteeism also affects employers’ bottom lines.
 Absent employees impact an organization’s productivity, revenue, and costs.
 Absenteeism contributes to employee turnover, increased labor costs when replacement workers need to be hired, and to other management and hiring costs.
-The Integrated Benefits Institute, which represents major employers and business coalitions, reports that absenteeism ascribed to poor employee health costs the U.S. economy about $576 billion a year.
+The Integrated Benefits Institute, which represents major employers and business coalitions, reports that absenteeism ascribed to poor employee health costs the U.S. economy about $530 billion a year.

-Most employers will excuse absenteeism for certain reasons, such as vacation, medical leave, jury duty, military work, or bereavement.
-Proof of your leave (a jury duty notice, a doctor’s note, an obituary, etc.) is usually sufficient documentation for an employer to excuse absenteeism.
+Regardless of legal requirements however, most employers will excuse absences from work for certain reasons, such as vacation, medical leave, jury duty, military work, or bereavement.
+Proof of your leave (a jury duty notice, a doctor’s note, an obituary, etc.) is usually sufficient documentation for an employer to excuse absence from work.
 However, employers can spot trends and may keep track of how often an employee is absent and what their reasons are.

-Most employers provide a certain number of days in which an employee can be absent.
+Most employers allow a certain number of days off for excused absences.
 These days can be allocated as flexible days to be used for any reason or as vacation or sick time.

 Chronic Absenteeism Disciplinary Actions

 Chronic absenteeism is often an indicator of poor employee performance, poor morale, workplace hazards, a medical condition, or psychological problems.
-Some causes can include personal or family illnesses, injury, family or personal obligations, harassment in the workplace, an onerous, heavy workload, bullying, depression, lack of commitment, job searching, or family circumstances.
-However, the main reason cited for absenteeism is illness or injury.
+Causes can include personal or family illnesses, injury, family or personal obligations, harassment in the workplace, a heavy workload, bullying, depression, lack of commitment, job searching, or family circumstances.
+However, illness or injury is the most common reason cited by most workers.

 How Your Employer Might Respond to Absenteeism Issues